felipecode/coiltraine/README.md

     export COIL_DATASET_PATH=<Path to where your dataset folders are>

-You can also download a sample dataset pack, with one training and two validations, by running
+Download a sample dataset pack, with one training and two validations, by running

     python3 tools/get_sample_datasets.py